 -Do they have a legit website?

--Do they provide you the details of your agreement?
-Most marketing agents will send you a media kit, rate sheet or blog post requirements to ensure you agree with everything.
+-Do they provide you with the details of your agreement?
+Most marketing agents will send you a media kit, rate sheet, or blog post requirements to ensure you agree with everything.

 -Never click on a link or fall for the trap of downloading a plugin or something fishy.
 Trust your gut, if it seems too good to be true, it most likely is